mozilla/data-docs/datasets/other/ssl/intro.md

-The public SSL dataset publishes the percentage of pageloads Firefox users have performed that were conducted over SSL.
+The public SSL dataset publishes the percentage of page loads Firefox users have performed that were conducted over SSL.
 This dataset is used to produce graphs like [Let's Encrypt's](https://letsencrypt.org/stats/) to determine SSL adoption on the Web over time.